 Can you buy a part of a bitcoin?

 In the beginning, the value of a Bitcoin was only worth a few dollars.
-Now, however, one Bitcoin can cost upwards of thousands of dollars.
+Now, however, one Bitcoin can cost tens of thousands or even over a hundred thousand dollars.
 For many people, it is therefore no longer financially feasible to buy an entire bitcoin.
 Fortunately, this is not necessary!

 A Bitcoin can be divided into pieces just like normal currency.
 But it goes much further.
-The smallest amount of one dollar is one cent or $0.01 .
-This is also too much for Bitcoin, because at a price of five-thousand dollars, that would be fifty dollars.
+The smallest amount of one dollar is one cent or $0.01.
+Bitcoin allows for much smaller divisions.

 The smallest quantity can be 0.00000001.
 That is eight decimals.
 The smallest quantity is called a Satoshi, and is of course, named after the creator of bitcoin.
-At a price of five-thousand dollars per Bitcoin, one Satoshi is worth 0.00005 dollars.
-The Bitcoin must be worth one million before a Satoshi is worth $0.01.
+At a price of $100,000 per Bitcoin, one Satoshi is worth $0.001.
+With the Lightning Network, it’s even possible to transact in millisatoshis for micropayments.

 This makes Bitcoin now, and in the future, very suitable to use as a means of payment.
-The high transaction costs and the speed are still an obstacle, but this is being worked on by a team of developers.
+The high transaction costs on the main chain remain a consideration for small purchases, but the Lightning Network has largely solved this problem for everyday transactions.

 Where can you buy bitcoin?